NeedyChild/Projects/README.md

 Codes and demo for ticketing website based on Angular & Node.js, which was deployed to AWS Elastic Beanstalk.
 The url for this website is not available now because my AWS account is no longer in use, so I record a video to show this website.

-The display video url: https://www.youtube.com/watch?v=4Wj9IHEGsjs
+The demo video url: https://www.youtube.com/watch?v=4Wj9IHEGsjs

 # Project 2